tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![rolling-beta.png](Images/rolling-beta.png)

-* Beta and correlation seem to be similar since both metrics contrast two variables, however, there is a difference between beta and correlation.
+* Beta and correlation seem to be similar since both metrics contrast two variables.
+However, there is a difference between beta and correlation.

 * Beta measures the impact of one variable on another variable.
 Correlations measure the possible frequency of similar directional movements without consideration for cause and effect.

-* To have a better understanding of this difference, we will use the `seaborn` library to plot the difference between beta and correlation.
+* To have a better understanding of this difference, we will use the `Seaborn` library to plot the difference between beta and correlation.

   ![beta-vs-correlation.png](Images/beta-vs-correlation.png)